 Please reach out to Josie Vogel, Director of Woodworking by email at firstname.lastname@example.org with the following:

-A Link to your website, or 5-7 images of your work with a corresponding image list
+A Link to your website (Social media links will not be accepted), or a PDF with 5-7 images of your work with descriptions included

-Application deadline is 9/1/22, for the 2023 Gondring Residency period which runs from January – December 2023, with gallery exhibition planned for the fall of 2023.
+Applications will be accepted from July 1 to September 5, 2023, for the 2024 Gondring Residency period which runs from January – December 2024, with a gallery exhibition planned for the fall of 2024.